The Admissions Committee is composed of representatives from Admissions and Career Services, as well as faculty members and center directors.

 An interview is a required part of the application process, however it does not need to be done prior to your submission of your application.

 It depends on your degree and university.
 In general, applicants with three-year degrees will need additional coursework to demonstrate equivalency to a U.S. bachelor's degree.
-See International Degree Equivalents for more information.
+See International Degree Equivalents for more information under the degree equivalent tab.

 There are no formal prerequisites for the Full-time MBA program.
 However, if you have not taken a statistics or economics course, both have proven to be beneficial for incoming MBA students.